ukparliament/ontologies/procedure/maps/meta/design-notes/index.md

 Whilst a work package in the context of a procedure can be parsed to determine future possibilities, the results of parsing are only taken into account on output.
 It may be used to signify that a step is not now possible.
 The parsing code is not used on input.
 Whilst the parsing code may say a step is not now possible, this does not preclude us from actualising that step.
 Given Parliament is a complex, adaptive system and that rules and their interpretation may change over time, we always ensure that we are able to document what has happened, rather than what the parsed procedure says may happen.

-### What may happen is often not what does happen

-Whilst the procedure maps take account of legislation, standing orders, speaker rulings and precedence to determine what may happen but what is possible according to the rule sets and what is possible in a political context may not be the same, for example: it is possible for a Member of the House of Commons to table a fatal prayer against a negative statutory instrument, which may be referred to and debated in a Delegated Legislation Committee.
-Once debated, it is also possible for the question to be put on that prayer in the Chamber.
-In reality, unless the Opposition finds time, it is unlikely that the motion will ever have the question put.

-In time, we hope to gather enough data about enough instruments following a particular procedure to apply that data to a work package subject to the same procedure and plot ‘cowpaths’ through the possibility space.
-Whilst some route is possible, we can show that few - if any - feet have ever trod it.
-Why a particular path might not be trodden would remain in the world of politics and any advice about direction remains in the hands of the procedural offices.

 ### Parsing code

 [Ruby code for the parsing of a work package](https://api.parliament.uk/procedures/meta/comments) is here.